Fees are negotiable depending on your circumstances and availability.

 For Clinical Supervision I charge £55-£75 per session

 I have a limited number of low cost spaces for trainees

-I charge the above rates for providing counselling and supervision over the phone
+I charge the above rates for providing counselling and supervision online/phone

 For Training Sessions I charge £50 per hour / £300 per day